Quartz vs Granite Countertops: What Is Better for Your Kitchen

 Quartz vs Granite Countertops — Engineered Stone vs Natural Stone

 Both quartz and granite add beauty and class to any home and also increase its value.
 Both are durable, sanitary, low maintenance, and versatile, with many designs, colors, and patterns options.
 However, each of these magnificent stone types also has its own, particular and unique strengths and upsides, as well as some downsides.
 Both quartz and granite are perfect for those looking for the elegant and modern finish to a new home or for the best remodeling option.

 However, your preference in style, appearance, benefits, and features will determine your choice.
 Quartz vs granite doesn’t have to be a dilemma if you know what you need in your kitchen.

 For some, the choice between quartz vs granite countertops comes down to differences implied by their origin.
 Natural, authentic granite and engineered, man-made quartz bring different qualities to your kitchen.
-Crushed quartz (93%) mixed with resin, resin binder, and color additives make quartz countertops.
+Crushed quartz (93%) mixed with resin, a resin binder, and color additives make quartz countertops.
 Quartz countertops feature a wide variety of colors, patterns, and styles.
 Often, they will imitate natural stone — granite or marble.
 Quartz countertops are predictable and thus will give you a streamlined and simplified look that has an elegance of its own.

 Granite countertops are 100% unique and one-of-a-kind.
 This material is mined in single, large slabs from quarries all around the world.
 Professionals cut these granite slabs down to manageable sizes and then polish them to a fine finish.
 Choosing granite is a perfect solution if you want a slab that no one else has.
 No two slabs of granite are alike.
 Granite is gorgeous in its uniqueness and even its imperfections are considered as unique qualities.